Current disease trends and public health reports

 Key points of report:

-- Seven cases of dengue virus infection and one case of malaria in SESLHD residents were reported in April 2025.
-All were acquired overseas.
+• Four cases of dengue virus infection were reported in SESLHD residents in March 2026.
+All infections were acquired overseas

 Childhood Immunisation Coverage Report